 Overall, 50.7% of all Taleemabad students met the criteria for all 3 subjects compared to 29.4% of control students at endline.
 This indicated a difference of 0.46 standard deviations compared to the control group (1.58 LAYS).

-During baseline, the difference between Taleemabad and control students is statistically insignificant from zero for English and Mathematics.
-For Urdu, however, the difference was -13.6% between Taleemabad and control.
-At the endline, the difference between Taleemabad and control schools rises to 22.9% for English and 14.6% for Urdu (both significant at 5% level).
+During baseline, the difference between treatment and control schools is statistically insignificant from zero for English and Mathematics.
+For Urdu, however, the difference was -13.6% between treatment and control schools.
+At the endline, the difference between treatment and control schools rises to 22.9% for English and 14.6% for Urdu (both significant at 5% level).
 For Mathematics, however, the difference is -2.9% (i.e. in favor of control schools, significant at 5% level).
 Expressed in standard deviations, Taleemabad students are 0.46 of a standard deviation above control schools for English and 0.29 standard deviations for Urdu, whereas the control schools are 0.07 of a standard deviation above Taleemabad schools at the endline.

 2.3.2.
 ASER Grades 4-5: